1-creare-1/Minecraft-Plane-Schematics-ValkyrienSkies2/README.md

 2) Place the two schematic files in your schematics folder in .minecraft
 3) You can use create to load the shcmeatics
 4) Go to the create config, and set `Link Range` to the max
-5) Add a stabilizer to the back, as the schematic doesnt inculde one
+5) Add a stabilizer to the back of the plane, as the schematic doesnt inculde one
 6) Glue all the controll surfaces
-7) Connect the prop to the plane with a Takeoff rotor (they connect to rotor heads if there is one nearby, this can be quite finicky though)
+7) Connect the prop to the plane with a Takeoff rotor (they connect to blocks nearby, this can be quite finicky though)
+8) Make sure to remove the Eureka helms
-8) Configure a linked controller like so:
+9) Configure a linked controller like so:

 ![Linked Controller](image.png)